JBayona/cdk-example/README.md

 # CDK (Cloud Development Kit) Example
-Workshop to build a simple HTTP App with CDK
+Workshop to build a HTTP App with CDK

 # Why Infrastructure as code is Awesome
 - **Scalability** -  Write it once and then reuse it many times.
 Deploy globally and replicate horizontally, etc.